 - Access Stratum-based solution with scheduling gap (Sol#21).

+Q10: SA2 would like to ask RAN2 whether Solutions #14 to #20 are feasible for effective avoidance of paging collision in the 5GS.

+Qx: Solution 18 increases the use of paging resources especially for UE with idle mode mobility.
+SA2 would like to ask RAN2 to provide feedback on the increased use of paging resources in the system for MuSIM devices.

-Q7: SA2 would like to ask RAN2 and RAN3 to take these solution into consideration and provide any feedback or recommendation on the applicability of these solutions, or any other Access Stratum-based solutions for KI#2.
+Qxx: SA2 would like to ask RAN2 and RAN3 to take these solutions into consideration and provide any other feedback or recommendation on the applicability of these solutions, or any other Access Stratum-based solutions for KI#2.

 2 Actions

 To RAN2, RAN3

-ACTION: SA2 kindly asks RAN2 and RAN3 to take into consideration the information above and provide answers to questions Q1, Q2, Q5, Q6 and Q7.
+ACTION: SA2 kindly asks RAN2 and RAN3 to take into consideration the information above and provide answers to questions as indicated in the table and to the questions on paging collision avoidance.

-To RAN2

-ACTION: In addition, SA2 kindly asks RAN2 to provide answers to questions Q3 and Q4.

 3 Dates of next TSG SA WG 2 meetings

 SA2#141E 12-23 October Electronic meeting